Oxford Seminar in Advanced Jewish Studies

 CALL FOR APPLICATIONS FOR FELLOWSHIPS

-Weekly seminars will be convened through the duration of two Oxford terms: 9 October to 3 December 2016, and 15 January to 11 March 2017.
+Weekly seminars will be convened through the duration of two Oxford terms: 14 January to 10 March 2018 and 22 April to 16 June 2018.
 These will offer a forum for the Fellows to address central research topics related to the overall theme of the Seminar.
-The concluding conference will be held on 13 and 14 March 2017.
+The concluding conference will be held from 25 to 27 June 2018.

 Visiting Fellows will receive an allowance of £2,515 (pro rata) per calendar month for the period of their tenure.
 Travelling expenses up to £550 pounds sterling will also be provided, and Fellows will be provided with a college association during their time at Oxford.
+Applicants should indicate the specific research they would undertake in the course of Fellowship and how this research would contribute to the broader work of the project.
 Applications by senior scholars, and by scholars at postdoctoral and advanced doctoral level, are welcome.